 You can also apply to receive an Erasmus+ grant for an internship, even up to 12 months after completing your studies.
 This opportunity is available to all students in the programme, regardless of nationality, who pursue an approved internship within an Erasmus+ programme country other than Sweden.

-Borlänge is located two hours north of Stockholm and 20 km from the historic town of Falun, the political centre of the County of Dalarna.
-Borlänge is characterised by thriving business and industry, and surrounded by the stunning Swedish countryside.
-Dalarna is hometo such major corporations as SSAB, Hitachi Energy and Clas Ohlsson.
+Campus Borlänge is located two hours north of Stockholm and 20 km from the historic town of Falun, the political centre of the County of Dalarna.
+Borlänge combines thriving business and industry with easy access to Sweden’s natural landscapes.
+Major companies such as SSAB, Hitachi Energy, and Clas Ohlson are based here, offering a dynamic local environment.

 She was certain – studies were not for her.
 Now she is a doctoral student.
 When she chose to study at Dalarna University, Marieke Rynoson changed the course of her future and what is more, the skills and knowledge she has so far acquired through her studies are in high demand.